fantin-mesny/amapec/README.md

 ```
 ### Re-training the model

-We provide in the repository the full training dataset as well as scripts to retrain the SVM classifier amapec is based on.
+We provide in the repository the full training dataset as well as scripts to retrain the SVM classifier of AMAPEC.
 ```
 conda activate amapec
 bash trainModel.sh
 ```
+You can edit the script header to modify inputs (positive and negative training sets) and parameters (e.g. number of threads).
 Output from this training pipeline will be written in folder "retrained_model" in the amapec directory.

 You can then run amapec with the retrained model in the following way: